Case-Shiller: DC Home Prices Rise Slightly

 Lastly, and perhaps most importantly when considering the conclusions of the index, the area covered by Case-Shiller can only very loosely be described as the “DC area”.
 According to the site, the following cities are included: DC, Calvert MD, Charles MD, Frederick MD, Montgomery MD, Prince Georges MD, Alexandria City VA, Arlington VA, Clarke VA, Fairfax VA, Fairfax City VA, Falls Church City VA, Fauquier VA, Fredericksburg City VA, Loudoun VA, Manassas City VA, Manassas Park City VA, Prince William VA, Spotsylvania VA, Stafford VA, Warren VA, Jefferson WV.

-See other articles related to: home prices
+See other articles related to: case-shiller, home prices

-This article originally published at http://dc.urbanturf.com/articles/blog/case-shiller_dc_home_prices_rise_slightly/5336
+This article originally published at https://dc.urbanturf.com/articles/blog/case-shiller_dc_home_prices_rise_slightly/5336.

 Most Popular...
 This Week • Last 30 Days • Ever

-- Six Days or Less: The DC Neighborhoods Where Homes Flew Off the Market in January
+- 8 Days Or Less: The DC Neighborhoods Where Homes Are Selling Fastest

 DC Real Estate Guides